christophe-riolo/buddhist-well-being-pyqt5/README.md

 ## Usage

+### Starting

 1. Change directory to where the software files have been extracted
 2. Type and run `python3 buddhist-well-being-pyqt5.py` on GNU/Linux systems or `python buddhist-well-being-pyqt5.py` on Windows (TBD: MacOS)

+### Adding a diary entry

+1. Select at least one observance
+  * Multiple observances can be selected by using the ctrl key
+2. (Optional: Select an activity)
+3. (Optional: Write a diary note)
+4. Click on the "Add new diary entry" button

+### Adding a new activity

+1. Write the name of the activity in the lower left (default placement) text box
+2. Click on "Add new activity"

+### Editing

+By right clicking on entries you will get a small popup menu

+#### Editing the time for a diary entry

+1. Right click on the diary entry

+#### Editing the name for a diary entry

+1. Right click on the diary entry

+#### Deleting a diary entry

+1. Right click on the diary entry

+#### Archiving an activity

+1. Right click on the activity

 ## Feedback